dat-ecosystem-archive/docs/papers/dat-paper.md

 Dat pursues the following access capabilities:

-- Support large file hierachies (millions of files in a single repository).
+- Support large file hierarchies (millions of files in a single repository).
 - Support efficient traversal of the hierarchy (listing files in arbitrary folders efficiently).
 - Store all changes to all files (metadata and/or content).
 - List all changes made to any single file.